 Rotary Youth Program of Enrichment

-Vision: to develop leadership potential in youth from diverse backgrounds through residential programs, empowering them to make positive change in their communities; sponsored by Rotary and run for youth, by youth
+Vision: To develop leadership potential in youth from diverse backgrounds through residential programs, empowering them to make positive change in their communities; sponsored by Rotary and run for youth, by youth

-– develop leadership skills in youth
+1. Develop leadership skills in youth

-– provide a safe, encouraging environment for self development and increased self confidence whilst networking with like-minded peers
+3. Provide a safe, encouraging environment for self development and increased self confidence whilst networking with like-minded peers

-– introduce young leaders to Rotary programs and give awareness of other leadership opportunities within Rotary
+4. Introduce young leaders to Rotary programs and give awareness of other leadership opportunities within Rotary

 What is RYPEN?

-RYPEN is an annual 3 day residential for 14-17 year olds sponsored by the Rotary Clubs within Rotary International District 9500 (SA/NT).
+RYPEN is an annual 3 day residential leadership camp for 14-17 year olds sponsored by the Rotary Clubs within Rotary International District 9500 (SA/NT).
 This Rotary Youth Services program develops and empowers the youth of today.
 Our guest speakers and youth team leaders inspire awardees on topics like self-belief, working in teams, managing conflict, public speaking and goal setting.
 The event also allows networking between a diverse range of like-minded youth.

 RYPEN will be held in the picturesque setting of Nunyara Conference Centre, Belair, South Australia.
 Awardees will be picked up and dropped off from either Twelve25 Salisbury Youth Enterprise Centre or Franklin Street Bus Station, Adelaide by coach.